Skin + Bone - Editorial published in the Irish Times Magazine in January 2017

-This shoot, which she conceived with photographer Sean Jackson, is a series of fashion portraits taken against the backdrop of threatened Irish mid-century/modernist facades.
+This shoot, which she conceived and styled with photographer Sean Jackson, is a series of fashion portraits taken against the backdrop of threatened Irish mid-century/modernist facades.
 The styling focuses on tailoring, tying it in with the often overlooked and intricate design synonymous with this style of architecture.
 The idea was stimulated after March attended Docomomo’s AGM last year, an Irish group that aims to act as a watchdog when important Irish modern buildings and sites are threatened with demolition.
 The group’s acting chair is Simon Walker, son of the late Irish architect Robin Walker.

 Three buildings under focus are AIB Bank Centre (architect Andy Devane) in Ballsbridge from 1969.
 March says: “The buildings’ white balconies are actually a shimmering band of mosaic.
 Subtle press folds in a Cos AW17 tailored blazer and slit closure of a burgundy patent bag reflect the building’s subtle decorative finishing.